NLnetLabs/rpki-doc/source/routinator/manual-page.rst

       accept
              Quietly consider stale objects valid.

+unsafe-vrps
+      A string specifying the policy for dealing with unsafe VRPs.

+      reject
+             Filter unsafe VPRs and add warning messages to the log.

+      warn
+             Warn about unsafe VRPs in the log but add them to the final set of VRPs.
+This is the  default policy if the value is missing.

+      accept
+             Quietly add unsafe VRPs to the final set of VRPs.

+unknown-objects
+      A string specifying the policy for dealing with unknown RPKI object types.

+       reject
+             Reject the object and its issuing CA.

+       warn
+             Warn about the object but ignore it and accept the issuing CA.
+             This is the default policy if the value is missing.

+       accept
+             Quietly ignore the object and accept the issuing CA.

 allow-dubious-hosts
       A boolean value that, if present and true, disables Routinator's filtering of dubious host names in rsync and HTTPS URIs from RPKI data.